 3. Choose how you’ll source your marketing budget

 Once you get a lay of the land, you can start to identify how you want to set up your marketing budget.
-Again, this could mean taking a percentage out of your revenue, setting up a dollar amount, or establishing other goals to hit ahead of time.
+This can help you decide how to best structure your marketing budget.
+This could mean taking a percentage out of your revenue, setting up a dollar amount, or establishing other goals to hit ahead of time.